 Henry didn’t want to get involved and shunned his outfit, but Darcie LOVED it.
 She embraced the tribal ethos and loved wearing her owl costume.
-Sadly, we weren’t much help to our tribal leader though as she refused to part with the first golden pebble she gained and Henry managed to launch out next 2, which were never to be found again.
+Sadly, we weren’t much help to our tribal leader though as she refused to part with the first golden pebble she gained and Henry managed to launch our next 2.
+Neither were seen again.
 If other owls were like us, then it is no surprise that the fish tribe took the crown this year.

 Pre-kids, hubby and I used to do a lot of live music gigs.
 Unfortunately, we don’t get chance to do much of that very often anymore but we do like to indulge whenever we can.
 Just So is a place where we can do exactly that.

 With a line up full to bursting, we discovered some great new bands that we can’t wait to check out now that we’re home.
 The highlight for us beyond a doubt was Biscuithead and the Biscuit Badgers but David Gibb, Giovanni L’Immigrato and The Shakleton Trio all stood out for us too.